commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

 ## AWS S3
 ### Creating S3 Bucket
 - Go to [AWS S3 Console](https://s3.console.aws.amazon.com/s3/home?region=eu-west-2#)
-- Click on Create Bucket and enter a bucket name which should be the EXACT same name as the domain you want to deploy at.
+- Click on Create Bucket and enter a bucket name which should be the EXACT same name as the domain you want to deploy to.
 Let us assume you want to deploy the app on `awesome.commutatus.com` so we write the bucket name as `awesome.commutatus.com`.
 Now select the region which is closest to most of your target audience.
 Click Next.
 [![Create Bucket First Step](/assets/images/s3-deployments/s3-deployment-1.png)](/assets/images/s3-deployments/s3-deployment-1.png)
 - Click Next on the second step, on the third step make sure the `Block all public access` is unchecked and click next.
 The last screen should look like this and then you can click on `Create Bucket`
 [![Create Bucket Last Step](/assets/images/s3-deployments/s3-deployment-2.png)](/assets/images/s3-deployments/s3-deployment-2.png)